talentdeficit/jsx/README.md

 jsx is pragmatic. the json spec allows extensions so jsx extends the spec in a number of ways. see the section on `strict` in [options](#option) below though

-there's not supposed to be any comments in json but when did comments ever hurt anyone? json has no official comments but this parser allows c/c++ style comments. anywhere whitespace is allowed you can insert comments (both `// ...` and `/* ... */`)
+json has no official comments but this parser allows c/c++ style comments. anywhere whitespace is allowed you can insert comments (both `// ...` and `/* ... */`)

 all jsx decoder input should be `utf8` encoded binaries. sometimes you get binaries